LIL KIM LIFE BIOGRAPHY:

 Kim was fined $50,000 and sentenced to a year and one day at the Federal Detention Center in Philadelphia, to which she reported on September 19, 2005.
 She began promoting a reality show filmed before she began serving her one-year-and-a-day sentence in a Philadelphia federal detention center.

-Despite her conviction Lil Kim released a fourth album, 'The Naked Truth', during her sentence on September 27, 2005.
-The album earned KIm the top '5 mics' rating from The Source magazine, making her the first female rapper to ever accomplish this feat, and before its release the album was highly recommended by RapCentral.co.uk to all its users.
+Despite her conviction Kim released a fourth album, 'The Naked Truth', during her sentence on September 27, 2005.
+RapCentral.co.uk highly recommended the album to anyone and it also earned her the top '5 mics' rating from The Source magazine, making her the first female rapper to ever accomplish this feat.
 The album debuted at number six on the Billboard 200 but did not sustain this position.
 It was Kim's lowest-selling album to date, selling only 326,000 units (Nielsen Soundscan).
-In February 2006, Atlantic Records held a press conference about the disappointing sales of the album, saying they would re-release it this fall, adding that the re-release will include songs Kim wrote while in prison.
+In February 2006, Atlantic Records held a press conference about the disappointing sales of the album, saying they would re-release it this fall, adding that the re-release " will include songs Kim wrote while in prison.
 It has been rumored that the re-release, The Naked Truth: Behind Bars will be released in November 2006, marking the ten year anniversary of her debut Hardcore.

 Lil' Kim recently established the "Lil' Kim Cares Foundation", a charity organization which distributed toys to less fortunate children during the 2005 Christmas season and continues to serve charitable purposes.
 The official website for the foundation is lilkimcares.com.

-Chat Lil Kim In Our Hip Hop Fan Forum »
+Get More Info And FREE Media For Lil Kim In Our Forum »